How to Launch Guided Math During The First Weeks of School

 My guided math block lasts a little over an hour.
 I create these printable schedules for my groups that they keep in sheet protectors inside their math folder.

 On a typical day, my students have three guided math rotations.
 Two of those rotations never change: teacher table & independent work.
 My third rotation switches between math games and iPad time.
-You can read more about my math rotations over on this blog post!
+You can read more about my math rotation charts in this blog post!

 After students have their teacher table rotation, they go straight to independent work.
 Teachers always ask me if this is “just busy work” during this rotation, and I’m here to tell you that it is definitely not the “busy work” rotation!